Morning glories and mustard: U.S. investigates unsolicited seed mystery

 But Pruisner cautioned that online international seed purchases could pose an ecological threat.

-“The a-ha moment I really had here is how much seed people are buying from other countries,” she said.
+“The ah-ha moment I really had here is how much seed people are buying from other countries,” she said.
 “I have been simply amazed, when I talk to people, how they say the other seed they’ve bought from China is fine.”

-Reporting by Christopher Walljasper; Additional reporting by Kelsey Johnson; Editing by Caroline Stauffer and Tom Brown
+(Reporting by Christopher Walljasper; Additional reporting by Kelsey Johnson and Nigel Hunt; Editing by Caroline Stauffer, Tom Brown and Dan Grebler)